Conformal Elasticity of Mechanism-Based Metamaterials: Results

-The observation of approximately conformal \emph{local} behavior suggests that deformations of the elastic RS metamaterial may also correspond \emph{globally} to a conformal map.
-This motivates an elegant formulation expressing positions in the plane as complex numbers $\mathbf{r} = (x,y) \leftrightarrow x+iy = z$, such that any exact conformal deformation takes the convenient form
+The observation of approximately conformal local behavior suggests that deformations of the elastic RS metamaterial may also correspond globally to a conformal map.
+This motivates an elegant formulation expressing positions in the plane as complex numbers $\mathbf{r} = (x,y) \leftrightarrow x+iy \equiv z$ which has previously been applied to elasticity in a variety of contexts~\cite{england2003complex}.
+In our case, it has the added utility that any exact conformal deformation takes the convenient form

 where $f(z)$ is the deformed position of the material element initially located at $z$ and the complex coefficients $\{C_n\}$ define the map.
 The ability to express such a map in this reduced series form, turns the search for the conformal map closest to our data into a linear algebra problem which is readily solved.
-Using only the first 20 $C_n$ coefficients, we use this procedure in Fig.~\ref{fig:boundary_method}a,b to identify conformal maps that are able to capture all but a small fraction $\Delta_{\textrm{conf}}$ (about $1\%$) of the observed displacements (see SI for precise definition of $\Delta_{\textrm{conf}}$).
+Using only the first 20 $C_n$ coefficients, we use this procedure in Fig.~\ref{fig:boundary_method}a,b to identify conformal maps that are able to capture all but a small fraction $\Delta_{\textrm{conf}}$ (about $1\%$) of the observed displacements.
+Note here that, to appropriately assess the error in many different approximations of the observed square block displacements, we employ the fraction of variance unexplained $\Delta^2$.
+This measure is equivalent to the mean square displacement error normalized by the mean square magnitude of displacements; an explicit formula for this is given in Appendix 2.
 Indeed, despite the nonzero local angle deviations, we find that RS-based metamaterials will respond to loading with a deformation that is closely matched with a conformal map even under nonlinear strains.
-This is in contrast with generic deformations, which fit poorly to Eq.~(\ref{eq:conformalmap}) as shown in Fig.~\ref{fig:boundary_method}b and in general require terms with complex conjugation of $z$ such as $z^2 \bar{z}^5$ in the expansion to be captured accurately.
+This is in contrast with generic deformations, which fit poorly to equation~(\ref{eq:conformalmap}) as shown in Fig.~\ref{fig:boundary_method}b and in general require terms with complex conjugation of $z$ such as $z^2 \bar{z}^5$ included in the expansion to be captured accurately.